-2 Q. Please state your name, address, and occupation.
-3 A. My name is Robert Owen Mendelsohn.
-4 My professional address is Yale School of Forestry and Environmental 5 Studies, 195 Prospect Street, New Haven CT 06511.
-6 My occupation is a professor of environmental economics.
-7 Q. Please describe your educational background and professional 8 experience.
-9 A. I graduated in 1973 from Harvard College, BA, Magna Cum Laude.
-10 I graduated in 1979 from Yale Economics Department, PhD.
-11 I was an assistant professor at the University of Washington, Seattle 1979- 12 1983.
-13 I was a visiting assistant professor at University of Michigan 1983-1984.
-14 I have been a professor at Yale University since 1984.
-15 My official title at Yale University is the Edwin Weyerhaeuser Davis 16 Professor at the School of Forestry and Environmental Studies, with 17 appointments in the Department of Economics and the School of 18 Management.
-For the last 22 years, I have been working on measuring the 19 benefits of mitigating greenhouse gas emissions.
-I have written 8 books and 20 63 peer reviewed articles on climate change impacts.
+- 2 Q. Please state your name, address, and occupation. - 3 A. My name is Robert Owen Mendelsohn. - 4 My professional address is Yale School of Forestry and Environmental - 5 Studies, 195 Prospect Street, New Haven CT 06511. - 6 My occupation is a professor of environmental economics. - 7 Q. Please describe your educational background and professional - 8 experience. - 9 A. I graduated in 1973 from Harvard College, BA, Magna Cum Laude. - I graduated in 1979 from Yale Economics Department, PhD. - I was an assistant professor at the University of Washington, Seattle 1979- - 12 1983. - I was a visiting assistant professor at University of Michigan 1983-1984. - I have been a professor at Yale University since 1984. - 15 My official title at Yale University is the Edwin Weyerhaeuser Davis - Professor at the School of Forestry and Environmental Studies, with - appointments in the Department of Economics and the School of - Management.
+For the last 22 years, I have been working on measuring the - benefits of mitigating greenhouse gas emissions.
+I have written 8 books and - 20 63 peer reviewed articles on climate change impacts.

 21 II.
+OVERVIEW OF OPINIONS
-OVERVIEW OF OPINIONS 22 Q. What are the purposes of your testimony in this proceeding?
-23 A. My purpose is to provide insight into how to measure the "Social Cost of

-23 A. Wy purpose is to provide insight into now to incastre the "social cost of 24 Carbon" (SCC) to help guide Minnesota's decision on how to place a value 25 on a ton of carbon dioxide (CO_2) emission.
+- 22 Q. What are the purposes of your testimony in this proceeding? - 23 A. My purpose is to provide insight into how to measure the "Social Cost of - Carbon" (SCC) to help guide Minnesota's decision on how to place a value - on a ton of carbon dioxide (CO_2) emission.

-1 1Q.
-Could you summarize your principal conclusions and2recommendations?

-A. First, using the results of DICE, one of the Integrated Assessment Models that has been used widely to study climate change, my estimate of the SCC is between \$4 and \$6/ton, under the assumptions identified in Table 1 of my attached report.

-Second, my estimate is a conservative one.
-Recent evidence, as discussed in 7 the reports of Professors Lindzen, Happer, and Spencer, suggest that the 8 9 climate sensitivity assumed by the Intergovernmental Panel on Climate Change (IPCC) is overstated.
-Roy Spencer notes that historical observed 10 warming has been much less than climate models predicted.
-This raises 11 questions about whether the range of climate sensitivity suggested by the 12 IPCC is too high.
-W. Happer (2015) argues that climate sensitivity is likely 13 to be 1, which would be the effect of just increasing carbon dioxide alone.
-14 He argues there are no positive feedbacks from this forcing which would 15 cause the climate sensitivity to be higher.
-Richard Lindzen (2015) argues in 16 17 his testimony that the climate sensitivity could be between 0.85C and 1.5C and is very likely less than 2C.
-If the climate sensitivity is 1.5 (as Dr. 18 Lindzen and others have suggested), the SCC lies between \$0.30 and 19 \$0.80/ton, as shown in Table 2 of the Report.
-If the climate sensitivity value 20 is 2.0, the SCC lies between \$1.10 and \$2.00/ton, as shown in Table 2.
-21

-Third, it would be inadvisable to adopt the current Federal SCC as estimated by the Federal Interagency Working Group on Social Cost of Carbon (IWG).
-Although well intentioned, the IWG made numerous theoretical and modeling errors and significantly overestimated the SCC.

-26 Q. Have you prepared a report that contains your opinions?
+- 1 Q. Could you summarize your principal conclusions and 2 recommendations? - A. First, using the results of DICE, one of the Integrated Assessment Models that has been used widely to study climate change, my estimate of the SCC - is between \$4 and \$6/ton, under the assumptions identified in Table 1 of my - 6 attached report.
+Ambiguous meaning of conservative. - Second, my estimate is a conservative one.
+Recent evidence, as discussed in - 8 the reports of Professors Lindzen, Happer, and Spencer, suggest that the - 9 climate sensitivity assumed by the Intergovernmental Panel on Climate - 10 Change (IPCC) is overstated.
+Roy Spencer notes that historical observed - warming has been much less than climate models predicted.
+This raises - questions about whether the range of climate sensitivity suggested by the - 13 IPCC is too high.
+W. Happer (2015) argues that climate sensitivity is likely - to be 1, which would be the effect of just increasing carbon dioxide alone. - He argues there are no positive feedbacks from this forcing which would - cause the climate sensitivity to be higher.
+Richard Lindzen (2015) argues in - his testimony that the climate sensitivity could be between 0.85C and 1.5C - and is very likely less than 2C.
+If the climate sensitivity is 1.5 (as Dr. - Lindzen and others have suggested), the SCC lies between \$0.30 and - \$0.80/ton, as shown in Table 2 of the Report.
+If the climate sensitivity value - is 2.0, the SCC lies between \$1.10 and \$2.00/ton, as shown in Table 2. - Third, it would be inadvisable to adopt the current Federal SCC as estimated - by the Federal Interagency Working Group on Social Cost of Carbon (IWG). - 24 Although well intentioned, the IWG made numerous theoretical and - 25 modeling errors and significantly overestimated the SCC. - Q. Have you prepared a report that contains your opinions?

-- 1 A. The attached report contains the details behind my opinion. - 2 III.
+1 A. The attached report contains the details behind my opinion.

+2 III.
 SOCIAL COST OF CARBON